 The current regulation concerning the Single European Sky (SES) was published in 2009 as Single European Sky II or SES II.
-In 2013, it was more than obvious that an overhaul was necessary and that a SES 2+ was discussed — but never finalised.
-On 22nd September 2020 the European Commission finally published their view on an updated SES regulatory framework that could achieve the original SES targets on reduction of CO2, a reduction of delays and increase in the cost efficiency of the ATM service provision.
+In 2013, it was more than obvious that an overhaul was necessary and that an SES 2+ was discussed — but never finalised.
+On 22nd September 2020, the European Commission finally published its view on an updated SES regulatory framework that could achieve the original SES targets on the reduction of CO2, a reduction of delays and an increase in the cost efficiency of the ATM service provision.

 The presented SES 2+ draft is an improvement compared to the existing regulation and it is welcomed.
 However, it remains uncertain whether the draft is sufficient to achieve the original SES goals.
 Particular areas requiring further clarification are linked to governance and the ability of airlines to contribute; the empowered Network Management function and its consequences as well as the way ATC Charges are linked with environmental targets.

 A fully implemented Single and Digital European Sky (SES) is key to maintaining safety once traffic grows again.
 It will also be instrumental in: